polyfacet/hc_aras_plm_ext/README.md

  1. Login to Innovator
  2. Navigate to the Part ItemType
  3. Create a new part with no name set.
- 4. Notice the validation error in Form and the validation tab.
+ 4. Notice the validation error in Form and the validation tab and the Parts grid colors
- 5. Customize rules by editing Method HC_PartGetValidations
+ 5. Customize rules by editing Method HC_PartGetValidations and HC_PartSetGridCss

  Youtube: https://www.youtube.com/watch?v=WJLfYEj_thI